How to Add Automatic Subtitles to Videos: The Complete 2026 Guide

 Style:

-• Choose high-contrast colors (white text on black background is standard)
+• High-contrast colors (white text on black is standard)

 3. Edit for Accuracy and Readability